guilleaf/FireballRoadMap/Fireball.md

   1. Fireball should run and pass test with Intel and gfortran compilers.
 That is not the case right now and that is one important task.
 I propose as minimum Intel 2011 and Gfortran 4.6

   1. Using Fortran 2003 should be safe (see: [GCC Fortran 2003 status](http://gcc.gnu.org/wiki/Fortran2003Status)) the situation with Fortran 2008 is less mature ([GCC Fortran 2003 status](https://gcc.gnu.org/wiki/Fortran2008Status))

+  1. Reduce as much as we can duplicated code.
+I use CPD (Copy-Paste Detector) that is part of [PMD](http://pmd.github.io).
+Use modules wisely eventually start using [Preprocessor Directives](https://en.wikipedia.org/wiki/Directive_(programming))

+# Development (Internals)

+  1. Transtion to HDF5 fileformat for Fdata and large numerical outputs
+  1. Horsfield
+  1. Using a more clean input scheme for begin and create, maybe using FoX for parsing XML inputs

+# Documentation

+  1. Several levels of documentation: Instalation, Usage, Scientific and Development.
+We can use both Github pages or Authorea documents to fullfil the different levels.

 # Applications

-   1. We need to identify a niche market for Fireball and explote it.
-Right now I am considering
+   1. Identify a niche market for Fireball and explote it.
+Right now I am considering Zeolites and MOFs.
+Structures with large number of atoms to be computed by DFT.

+   1. A large scale comparison between properties computed by Fireball vs DFT.
+Geometry, energetics and beyond

+   1. Creation of a well tested set of Fdata for a set of common atoms.
+New species could be added to the Fdata after some initial good set.

 # Branding